vortex-es/vortex-es.github.io/_posts/2016-09-19-les-is-more.md

 ## <span style="color:green"> *Large Eddy Simulations</span> by Vortex

 <span style="color:green">
-**Have you ever wished to have a time series of measurements at each turbine position of your planned or existing wind farm?
+**Have you ever wished to have a time series of measurements at each turbine position of your planned or existing wind farm? <br>
 Now, you can get something outstandingly similar!**</span>

 Vortex LES main characteristics: